 Leyla Acaroglu turns environmental folklore on its head!
-Speaking to WOOL's Priyanka Ghosh, Acaroglu reveals the truth behind material science and talks about navigating a society full of fragile systems
+She reveals the truth behind material science and talks about navigating a society full of fragile systems.

 When Leyla Acaroglu enrolled into design school at 19, like most teenagers, she was chasing what seemed exciting to her.
 At the outset, she wanted to be an entrepreneur.
 But design, she said, sounded like a less boring career path.
 She never expected an experience that would alter her entire worldview, and transform her career path.
 It was one engineering lecture that changed it all for Acaroglu.
 "At the time, I had no concept of systems thinking, and the associated ways in which human choices effect, and construct these systems.
 Everything appeared to operate in isolation, including me," she says.
 That everything in nature is interconnected, giving designers the immense power to make decisions about materials and processes that have an indelible impact on people, and on the planet, was new.
 Armed with this awareness, she quit design school to pursue a degree in social science and environmental sustainability.